2 Engineering Example 4

 Solution

-Here and hence and
+Here [maths rendering] and hence [maths rendering] and

 The integral